-The manufacturer also has the possibility to generate and publish a separate, individualised EPD for his product which is "branded" in his own name (so-called extended individualisation) and based on a model EPD.
+In case of an extended individualization the manufacturer has the possibility to generate an EPD for his product which is "branded" in his own name, based on a model EPD.
 The manufacturer is obliged to register generating such an EPD with the IBU verification body.
 An individualised model EPD then runs through a simplified verification process in which the verifier only examines the composition and/or product process of relevance for points, the total points established, classification with a corresponding model EPD, and possibly the applicable evidence in accordance with PCR, Part B.6 Furthermore, section 2 of the EPD is subject to examination.
 In section 2, the manufacturer has the possibility to indicate specific characteristics of his product and organisation in accordance with PCR, Part B. All other parts of the EPD are completed analogous to the model EPD.